Skip to content

 Course Overview

 This course is an overview of head-and-neck anatomy geared toward dental students.
 Through lectures and lab sessions, students will learn the structures of the head-and-neck region and the relationship of that part of the body with body systems.
-Through interactions with faculty and each other, students will learn to use correct anatomical language necessary to communicate with patients and other professionals
+Through interactions with faculty and each other, students will learn to use correct anatomical language necessary to communicate with other healthcare professionals.

 Learning Objectives